Spectral-partitioned Kohn-Sham density functional theory: sp DFT-HEG for high-temperature applications

-Above, the planewave vectors have been decomposed into two separate sets of vectors ${\bf G}$ and ${\bf k}$ in such a way as to reflect the lattice periodicity.
-As a result, the ${\bf k}$-vectors belong to the 1st BZ, and ${\bf G}\cdot{\bf R} = 2\pi N$, where ${\bf R}$ are lattice vectors and $N$ are integers.
+Above, the wavefunctions have been factorized into two separate sets of planewaves following \eq{eq:phi-u}.
+As a result, the ${\bf k}$-vectors belong to the 1st BZ, and ${\bf G}\cdot{\bf T} = 2\pi N$, where ${\bf T}$ are periodic lattice translation vectors and $N$ are integers.
 This decomposition is necessary for the most general implementations of the spDFT technique, when one chooses to allow the splitting energies $\chi_{\bf k}$ to vary throughout the BZ, see Eqs.~(\ref{eq:P-kn}) and (\ref{eq:setchi}).
 In this notation, the ansatz for the DM at high energies $\hat{\rho}^h$ becomes

 Note that the contribution of the HEG to the charge density $\hat{\rho}^h({\bf r},{\bf r})$ is constant in space.
 As a result, the expression for the total SP-charge density $n^{\eta}$ becomes